vendrhub/vendr-documentation/content/docs/payment-providers/quickpay/1.0.0/quickpay-v10-checkout/getting-started/README.md

 ## About this Payment Provider

 The QuickPay payment provider provides functionality to capture payments via the [QuickPay](https://quickpay.net) payment gateway.
-It is a fully featured payment provider allowing full control of the payment flow directly from the Vendr back office.
+It is a fully featured payment provider allowing full control of the payment flow directly from the Vendr back-office.

 ## In this Section